Learn about your rights if you’ve been injured as an independent contractor in Birmingham

 Some employers misclassify employees as independent contractors to avoid paying taxes and workers’ compensation premiums.
 Uber specifically has taken on large expenses in litigating the ever-evolving issue.

 It’s important to understand the key differences between employees and independent contractors so you’re aware of your rights.
-If you believe you are improperly classified as an independent contractor, the IRS can inquire for you.
+If you’re injured on the job and believe you’ve been improperly classified as an independent contractor, reach out to an experienced workers’ compensation lawyer in Alabama to learn about your legal options.

 What can independent contractors do to protect themselves?